birdandhike.com logo

 SOME RULES AND REGULATIONS

 This is a National Park, so keep some regulations in mind.
 Collecting or disturbing animals, plants, rocks, or other natural, historical, or archeological features are prohibited.
 Don't feed or disturb wildlife, including coyotes, roadrunners, and ravens.
-All vehicles must remain on established roads.
-Keep pets confined or leashed (6 feet or shorter) at all times, and pets are allowed only in developed areas and along roads, not on trails.
+All motor vehicles and bicycles must remain on established roads.
+Keep pets confined or leashed (6 feet or shorter) at all times, and pets are allowed only in developed areas and along roads (to include dirt roads), not on foot trails.
 Don't litter.
 Fires are permitted in developed campgrounds only, collecting wood (including dead-and-down wood) is prohibited, and fires are not permitted in the backcountry (not even for cooking, so bring a stove).

 FOR MORE INFORMATION

 Visit the Death Valley website or visit the park.
 The Furnace Creek Visitor Center is open all year (8 or 9 AM to 5 PM, depending on season) with exhibits on geology, climate, wildlife, natural history, human history, and the pioneer experience in the park.
-The park puts a daily notice (the Morning Report) on their website that summarizes current weather conditions, the road status, and other important and timely information.
+The park puts a daily notice (the Morning Report) on their website that summarizes current weather conditions, the status of roads, and other important and timely information.

 Even more information is available by writing (Superintendent, Death Valley National Park, P.O.
 579, Death Valley, CA, 92328-0579) or calling the Visitor Center (760-786-3200).